agoering/spice-pinball/docs/template-program.md

 The drain switch system (cause, effects, and functions) has been highlighted in pink in the template code.
 Your instructor will point out the location of each piece of code and why each piece of code is necessary.

-Next, you will be challenged to highlight in the code corresponding to the rolling switch, the IR, and then the piezo in different colors.
+Next, you will be challenged to highlight in the code corresponding to the rolling switch and the piezo in different colors.
 This exercise should help you to see how many different places a single subsystem enters into the code.
 Your instructor will reveal the solution at each step.

 When you add new subsystems, you generally start with the cause and effect, and then write the functions that correspond to that effect.

-Let's do an exercise to see how to add a new subsystem, by adding a new system with the force sensitive resistor (FSR).
-What we want to do is add 10 points to the scoreboard when the FSR is above some threshold (decided by you).
-Also, it should play a tone on the speaker and light up the bar of LEDs in proportion to the FSR value.
+Let's do an exercise to see how to add a new subsystem, by adding a new system with an analog piezo.
+What we want to do is add 10 points to the scoreboard when the piezo is above some threshold (decided by you).
+Also, it should play a tone on the speaker and light up the bar of LEDs in proportion to the piezo output value.
 This will be very similar to the light bar exercise you did in the Sounds and Senses session, and you might find that code helpful to look back on now.

 Your task is to add a new row to the cause and effect table.
 Write out clearly the cause and effects that this new system should have.
 Then, after you look back at your light bar exercise modification code, write down in the functions column the new functions that may need to be added for each effect to work.